code-423n4/2023-04-frankencoin-findings/data/juancito-Q.md

 • [LOW-10] ERC-777 tokens can lead to re-entrancy vulnerabilities

+• [LOW-11] Challenges can be split after they end

 ### [LOW-1] Frontrunning suggestMinter may lead to stolen funds

 `Frankencoin::suggestMinter` does not validate `_applicationPeriod` and `_applicationFee` when `totalSupply()` is `0`